iamAdil95/Simon-FlashLight-Game/README.md

 If you click the wrong color, the game ends — and your score is compared to the high score!

 Project Structure
-Simon-FlashLight-Game/
-│
+Simon-FlashLight-Game

-├── index.html        # Main HTML structure
+index.html        # Main HTML structure
-├── style.css         # Styling and animations
+ style.css         # Styling and animations
-└── app.js            # Game logic and user interaction
+ app.js            # Game logic and user interaction

 💡 Tech Stack
 HTML5 for structure